1. Notice of Synod Meeting

 Lay Representative to Executive Council

 Tivaun Cooper is a life-long Anglican/Episcopalian.
-At Trinity Church Wall Street, New York City, he serves as Verger, Acolyte, Eucharistic Minister, and the LGBT Concerns Group's co-chair.
-In the Diocese of New York, he has served as co-chair of the LGBT Concerns Committee; is a member of the Absalom Jones Planning Committee, and a Lay Alternate Deputy to the 80th General Convention The Episcopal Church.
-Tivaun was pleased to be an Episcopal Peace Fellowship Young Adult Delegate to the 79th General Convention.
+He is devoted to church ministry, community service, social justice advocacy, and young adult lay leadership.
+At Trinity Church Wall Street in New York City, he currently serves as Verger, Acolyte, Eucharistic Minister, Congregational Arts Standing Committee member, and is a former co-chair of the parish's LGBT Concerns Group.
+For the Diocese of New York, he is a member of the Absalom Jones Planning Committee, Lay Alternate Deputy to the 80th General Convention of The Episcopal Church, and has served as co-chair of the diocese's LGBT Concerns Committee.
+Tivaun is a member of the Episcopal Young Adult Campus Ministry Conference Planning Committee 2021, and a co-author of the Black Deputies Priority Statement for the 80th General Convention.
+He serves as a UBE representative to The Consultation - the consortium of progressive organizations in the Episcopal Church.

 Please take notice that a Regular Meeting of the Synod of The International Atlantic Province – the Second Province of The Episcopal Church – will be held by Zoom meeting on April 22 and 23, 2021, beginning on each day at 9:30 a.m.
 Eastern Daylight Time.